 One of your friends or family members must own an air compressor.
 If they live nearby, it could be used or borrowed by you when you're in a pinch.
 Additionally, you can also consider visiting with the RV lanes too.
 So you can make the use of this lane instead and get free air.

 So these have been some of the essential and significant ways by which you would be able to get free air for tires!
 Without wasting any time follow up the guidelines and get free air for tires.

 Tips for Checking Tire Pressure

-Tires can lose up to 1psi every month so it’s important to check your tires every month or before a long drive.
+Tires can lose up to 1 PSI every month so it's important to check your tires every month or before a long drive to make sure you have the recommended PSI.
 Here are some tips on how to do it:

 Tire Pressure Gauge